MITx MicroMasters Credential in Supply Chain Management FAQs

 Comprehensive Final Exam

-The Comprehensive Final Exam will be offered on a set schedule (most likely twice a year) and will be administered at multiple locations globally.
-The details are being worked out and the first exam will not be offered until Spring 2017 at the earliest.
+The Comprehensive Final Exam will be offered on a set schedule at least once per year and will be administered at multiple locations globally.

 Each course in the SCx series will remain valid to count toward the MicroMasters credential for up to five years.
 Please note that you must maintain the same username for each of the courses.
 All courses must be taken as an ID verified learner.
 All courses must complete before sitting for the comprehensive final exam.
 We estimate the courses to take one to two years to complete.
 Please note that your earliest verified course should be no older than five years at the time you sit for the comprehensive final exam.